ProteusMRIgHIFU/BabelViscoFDTD/README.md

 OpenCL for Windows is operational via `pyopencl`.
 In Linux and MacOS, you can install pyopencl with `pip install pyopencl`.
 In Windows, use one of the precompiled wheels in https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyopencl.
 In MacOS, an standalone OpenCL compiler (`pi_ocl`) is also included in BabelViscoFDTD.
 The FDTD kernels code is OpenCL >= 1.2 compliant.

 ### MacOS limitations
 MacOS support for HPC has shifted significantly in recent years.
 In modern MacOS versions the support for NVIDIA cards is inexistent and OpenCL is officially being out of support beyond Big Slur.
 For MacOS, Metal backend is recommended.
-Also, OpenCL in MacOS has other limitations such as the underlying driver has only support for 32 bits memory access, even if the card has more than 4 GB of RAM.
-If you need to access more than 4 GB of space for your simulation, only Metal can support it.
+Also, OpenCL in MacOS has other limitations such as the underlying driver may only support for 32 bits memory access, even if the card has more than 4 GB of RAM.
+If you need to access more than 4 GB of space for your simulation, only Metal can ensure it will support it.

 ### Performance comparison
 You can anticipate similar performance between modern AMD and NVIDIA GPUs, at least if using Metal backend.
-A simulation for a domain of $304\times304\times584$ grid steps and over 1408 temporal steps with CUDA 11.3 with a A6000 GPU (48 GB RAM) takes about 63s, vs 61s with Metal  using a Radeon Pro W6800 GPU (32 GB RAM) in MacOS via a Thunderbolt eGPU.
+A simulation for a domain of  [237, 237, 469] grid size and over 2340 temporal steps shows the following computing times with different backends:

+* Nvidia GTX A6000 (48 GB RAM, 10752 CUDA Cores, theoretical 38.7 SP TFLOP , memory bandwidth 768 GB/s) - CUDA : 90 s
+* AMD Radeon Pro W6800 (32 GB RAM, 3840  stream processors, theoretical 17.83 SP TFLOP , memory bandwidth 512 GB/s)  - Metal: 56s
+* M1 Max Pro  (64 GB RAM, 32 Cores, 4096 execution units (which PR material says translates into a theoretical 98304 simultaneous threads), theoretical 10.4 SP TFLOP , memory bandwidth 400 GB/s)  - Metal: 221s

+The number of computing units is becoming a bit useless to compare.
+Anyway, there are few interesting bits:
+* The ratio of performance between M1 Max Pro and A6000 is about 220% slower, so more or less following the theoretical SP throughput ratios
+* The surprise was the W6800 with Metal, after using the same block thread arrangements as in the M1 it got a significant increase in performance, leaving the A6000 eating dust.
+The CUDA code is (in principle) optimized for maximal occupancy, but I know this may require a little more investigation to understand why the big difference.

 ### Metal support
 Overall, Metal requires a bit more coding to prepare the pipelines for compute execution.
 A challenge is that Metal for scientific computing lacks serious examples.
 Nevertheless, the support for Metal is desirable for Apple silicon.
 Once all toolchains including native Python becomes available, it will be interesting to see how well their devices stand compared to Nvidia or AMD based systems, which are still leading in performance by a significant margin.
 Also, there are other limitations such as maximal number of kernel parameters (32) and that each GPU buffer memory is limited to 3.5 GB RAM in AMD GPUs.
 But this is a limitation manageable by packing multiple logical arrays across multiple buffers.
-In the current release of BabelViscoFDTD, it is completely stable to run large domains with AMD GPUs with up 32 GB of RAM.
+In the current release of BabelViscoFDTD, it is completely stable to run large domains with AMD GPUs and M1-based processros with 32 or more GB of RAM.

+While Metal offers better performance overall over OpenCL, some issues remains.
+Extensive testing has indicated that the Python process frozens after running a few tens of thousands of kernel calls.
+For many applications, this won't be an issue, but if running very long extensive parametric studies, be aware you may need to split your exeuction in chunks that can be called in seperate `python <Myprogram.py>` calls.
+I suspect some driver issue limiting the number of consecutive kernels calls in a single process; I haven't yet found a mechanism to unblock/avoid this.

 ### Supported platforms for Rayleigh integral
-In v0.9.2 Rayleigh integral was added a tool (see tutorial `Tutorial Notebooks\Tools -1 - Rayleigh Integral.ipynb`).
+Since v0.9.2 Rayleigh integral was added a tool (see tutorial `Tutorial Notebooks\Tools -1 - Rayleigh Integral.ipynb`).
 This will be useful to combine models that include large volumes of water as Rayleigh integral benefits considerably of a GPU and the model is hyperparallel.
 The tool has support for 3 GPU backends: CUDA for Windows and Linux, and Metal and OpenCL for MacOS.

 Given the simplicity of the kernel, for the Rayleigh integral we use `pycuda` and `pyopencl` to compile the kernel directly in the Python library.
 For Metal, a wrapper written in Swift language is compiled during the installation.

 # Requirements
-## Python 3.5 and up - x64
+## Python 3.8 and up - x64
 Use of virtual environments is highly recommended.
 Anaconda Python is a great choice as main environment in any OS, but overall any Python distribution should do the work.
 The only limitation in Windows is that wheels for latest versions of pyopencl are available for Python >=3.7

 Please note that the most advanced tutorial showing the Superposition method requires a library mainly available in Linux X64 and for Python 3.5 to 3.7.
 This library (`pymesh`) is constructive solid geometry (CSG) processing and is required to prepare the simulation domain.
 By saying this, any good CSG library that can perform intersection between meshes should do the job.
 If you know a more universal library that can run in any OS, please let me know via a new Github issue submission.